mugdhak30/mugdhak30.github.io/docs/_posts/2023-06-11-Melbourne-Innings-to-Remember.md

 ![](/images/Melbourne2_6.jpg){:width="400" style="padding:20px"}
 {:refdef}

-The afternoon I spent talking about Cricket, witnessing every record documented at the MCG and spotting all the Indian players' photos and names on the walls made me swell with pride.
+The afternoon I spent talking about cricket, witnessing every record documented at the MCG and spotting all the Indian players' photos and names on the walls made me swell with pride.
 That afternoon was an innings to remember, and MCG is totally worth the hype!

 ![](/images/Melbourne2_8.jpg){:width="400" style="padding:20px"}
 ![](/images/Melbourne2_9.jpg){:width="400" style="padding:20px"}